tony-shifflett/lessonOne/README.md

 <img src="https://i.imgur.com/oZ2CvZd.png" width=300/>

-Now that we have 2 rules with the same specificity it comes down to when they are read in the CSS.
+If we have 2 rules with the same specificity it then comes down to the order in which they are read in the CSS.

 The CSS rule to live by is this: